smrmr/my-travel-plans/README.md

-Travel Destinations
+travel Destinations
-A simple app to keep track of destinations I'd like to visit.
+A simple app to keep track of destinations I'd like to visit